thassets/fe_coding_challenge_boilerplate/README.md

 - From here, you can run on a native simulator or just work in the browser.
 It's totally up to you, just take a look at the package.json scripts for ios, android, and web options.
 ###### Remote development
 - To work using the online expo snack editor, navigate to snack.expo.io and on the left column (near "Project"), click the vertical ellipses and import this git repository (no need for anything under "advanced options"): https://github.com/tradehounds/fe_coding_challenge_boilerplate.git
+- The app should launch immediately.
+We recommend disabling "Update as you type" in the bottom right corner of the expo snack editor under "Devices".
+If you want to avoid the pop up every time you save, create an expo account (this is why we recommend local development).

 #### Requirements
 As a user, I want to be able to: